dnsimple/dnsimple-support/content/articles/new-plans-for-gold.markdown

 As an existing Gold customer, you won't have access to new features in DNSimple as they're released.
 If you run or manage domains on behalf of a business, you should consider upgrading to either the Professional or Business plan.
 Individuals should consider switching to the Personal plan.

-Current plans include several features, such as:
+Newer plans include several features, such as:

 - [Let's Encrypt integration](/articles/letsencrypt/)
 - [CAA records](/articles/manage-caa-record/)
 - [DNSSEC](/articles/dnssec/)

-Current plans also benefit from [reduced whois privacy prices](https://blog.dnsimple.com/2017/10/whois-privacy-price-decrease/).
+Newer plans also benefit from [reduced whois privacy prices](https://blog.dnsimple.com/2017/10/whois-privacy-price-decrease/).

 If you manage a personal portfolio of domains, you may be able to save money by switching to the Personal plan.
 The Personal plan is $5 per month for up to 5 domains and $0.50 per domain per month thereafter.
 If you have 11 domains, you could save $8 off your monthly bill by switching to the Personal plan.
 If you have 20 domains, you could save $0.50 each month.